Don’t pay heed to rumour, no corruption will be tolerated in relief distribution: PM

 1) Coronavirus-related treatment measures will have to be taken, and awareness programmes on the issue will have to be implemented.

-2) There is no need for concealment rather go to physicians if symptoms of coronavirus surfaces;
+2) There is no need for concealment of the disease rather go to physicians if symptoms of coronavirus surface.

 3) No need for using PPE generally by all, rather it needs to ensure PPE for all concerned with the treatment process and adopt cautionary measures to keep all treatment equipment including PPE and masks freed from virus and in case of their disposal as well.